digenoma-lab/HBW/dataset/ecoli/ecoli-strains.md

 genomic data was downloaded from [NCBI](https://www.ncbi.nlm.nih.gov/genome/browse#!/prokaryotes/167/).

-The idea is to select a pair of e.coli strains in order to serve as paternal and maternal data based on genome identity.
+The idea is to select four e.coli strains in order to build paternal, maternal, and kids haplotypes.

 ## E.coli strains 2003-3014 and F1 E4